narenverma/Hybreed-Website/README.md

 11. Fixing the Images issue with mayuresh

-22-07-2024 : Create the Equizen Case study page
+22-07-2024 : Create the Equizen Case study page and fix some issues

+25-07-2024 : Create the LifeCrafting Case study page
+1. Create Lifecrafting case study page
+2. Fixing the Some issues